-Chief: Fire destroys Newberry Twp. home
+Fire destroys Newberry Twp. mobile home, damages 2 others

 A mobile-home fire Tuesday night in Newberry Township displaced a young couple and damaged two other nearby trailers, a fire official said.